MIT-D-Lab/mit-d-lab.github.io/content/docs/_index.md

     subtitle="A basic introduction to IoT systems, what they are, and how they work." link="tutorials/iot"
   >}}
+  {{< hextra/feature-card
+    title="Connect Arduino to the MIT Network"
+    subtitle="Please note in this class we will be using the MIT network instead of MIT Secure." link="tutorials/wifi"
+  >}}
 {{< /cards >}}

 <div class="mt-6"></div>